Research and Creative Interestsgames user research, game UX, social psychology, gender, fandom,

 Lynch, T., Tompkins, J. E., van Driel, I., & Fritz, N. (2016).
 Sexy, strong, and secondary: An analysis of female videogame characters from 1983 to 2014.
 Journal of Communication.
 (Impact Factor at time of publication: 3.16).

 PUBLISHED BOOK CHAPTERS

-Tompkins, J. E. (forthcoming, fall 2017).
+Tompkins, J. E. (2017).
 Heart breakers and life takers: Negotiated readings of military masculinities in Modern Warfare’s fanfiction.
 In N. Garrelts (Ed.), Responding to Call of Duty: Critical Essays on the Game Franchise.
 Jefferson, North Carolina: McFarland & Company Press.